How to Clean a Lawn Mower Properly: A Step-by-Step Guide

 3.4 Clean the Air Filter and Engine Area

-For petrol-powered mowers, inspect the air filter and clean it according to the manufacturer’s guidelines to ensure the engine continues running efficiently.
+For gas-powered mowers (Briggs & Stratton, Honda, Kohler engines): Remove the air filter cover and inspect the filter element.
+Foam pre-filters can be washed in warm soapy water, squeezed dry, and lightly re-oiled.
+Paper filter elements cannot be washed, tap them gently on a flat surface to dislodge loose dirt, and replace them if visibly darkened or damaged.
 To make maintenance easier and more reliable, you can consider using quality replacement parts like 491588S Air Filter 5062K Spark Plug from BlueStars Parts, designed to support optimal engine performance.

 491588S Air Filter 5062K Spark Plug